 Skills are a way of extending AI by providing instructions on how to perform a task.
 This capability is now being added to AI in SharePoint giving us a great new way to extend the capability of AI specific to the tasks we do.
+Skills are repeatable making it easy to use AI for tasks you do on a regular basis.

 This video is a step by step guide demonstrating how to add a document review skill to a controlled documents library.
 The great news is you don’t need to be an expert in SharePoint, but it does help if you are the subject matter expert designing the skill.
 The site I use in the demo is outlined in my earlier blog on creating a controlled document system.